syncfusion-content/windowsforms-docs/WindowsForms/Metro-Form/Getting-Started.md

 ---
 layout: post
 title: Getting-Started | WindowsForms | Syncfusion
-description: getting started
+description: Learn here about getting started with Syncfusion Windows Forms Metro Form control and more details.
 platform: WindowsForms
 control: MetroForm
 documentation: ug
 ---

-# Getting started
+# Getting Started with Windows Forms Metro Form

 This section describes how to configure `MetroForm` control in a Windows Forms application and overview of its basic functionalities.